The Black Lace Fan My Mother Gave Me

 She thought the distance smelled of rain and lightning.

 These are wild roses, appliqued on silk by hand,

 The rest is tortoiseshell and has the reticent clear patience

 of its element.
-It is

 a worn-out, underwater bullion and it keeps,

 The lace is overcast as if the weather

 it opened for and offset had entered it.